-- 1 cup sugar (100g)
+- 1 cup sugar (200g)

 - 1 teaspoon vanilla extract

-- 1/2 cup sour cream (120g)
+- ½ cup sour cream (120g)

 - 3 eggs room temperature

-- Preheat oven to 350F (175C) and line a 9x9 baking pan with parchment paper or foil.
+- Preheat oven to 325F (160C) and line a 9×9" baking pan with parchment paper or foil.

 - Place your Oreo cookies in a food processor and process until pulverized to fine crumbs.

 - Add melted butter and pulse again until well-combined.

 - Pour cookie crumb mixture into prepared baking pan and use the back of a spoon to press the crumbs firmly into an even layer.
 Set aside.

 - Chop your chocolate bars into small pieces (if using chocolate chips, you do not need to chop) and place in a medium-sized bowl.
 Microwave for 30 seconds, stir well.
 Microwave again for 15 seconds and stir again, repeat until chocolate is smooth and completely melted.

-Stir in melted chocolate until completely combined.
+- With mixer on low-speed, add melted chocolate and stir until completely combined.

-Spread cheesecake batter evenly over prepared cookie crust.
+- Pour chocolate cheesecake batter evenly over prepared cookie crust.

 - Allow cheesecake to cool to room temperature, and then transfer to refrigerator and chill at least 6 hours before slicing and serving.

-- Top with whipped cream, strawberries, and chocolate sauce, if desired.
+- Top with whipped cream, if desired.